For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We've been told by NI Water that, in Northern Ireland, domestic customers don't currently need to pay a bill for water and sewerage services.

-In England and Wales, the average annual water bill is around £420.
-This works out as approximately £1.15 per day.
+In England and Wales, the average annual water and sewerage bill is around £473.
+This works out as approximately £1.29 per day.

 And if you're living in Scotland, full-time students are exempt from paying household water and wastewater charges.
 But this is only the case if the property is occupied by full-time students only.

-If this isn't the case for your situation, your average water bill will be around £375.
-You'll pay a standard water charge that's automatically included in your council tax bill unless you decide you'd prefer to have a meter fitted instead.
+You'll pay a standard water charge that's automatically included in your council tax bill unless you choose to have a meter fitted instead.

 If you choose to have a water meter installed, you'll need to arrange this with Scottish Water directly.
 They'll bill you separately from your council tax.